niceboy120/Game-Theory-Toolkit/README.md

 Collection of algorithms, environments, and examples of applications of Game Theory and Reinforcement Learning.

 ## Structure
-- /algorithms: Contains fast Python implementions of all the algorithms used.
+- [/algorithms](/algorithms): Contains fast Python implementions of all the algorithms used.
-- /environments: Contains various games for each of the parameter combinations.
+- [/environments](/environments): Contains various games for each of the parameter combinations.
-- /examples: Contains Jupyter notebooks presenting the use of successful algorithms on various environments.
+- [/examples](/examples): Contains Jupyter notebooks presenting the use of successful algorithms on various environments.

-## Basic Description
+## Overview

-Here is a guide for the different kind of games we'll encounter.
-For each combination of the following parameters, I provide example environments and the best algorithm to use in that case.
 This repository is meant to act as a first-stop resource for anyone who wants to apply game-theory to an actual problem, and as a survey for any researcher looking to develop new algorithms for cases currently that don't have a good algorithm.
+In [/guide.md](/guide.md), I describe example environments and the best algorithm to use in each combination of the following parameters.

 Here are the parameters I'll be considering: